stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 28 (P4L5) - Design Principles.md

 ## Summary

 A catalog of design principles may be too abstract to be immediately useful.
 However, by being made aware of these principles we will be sensitized to problematic situations when they arise.

+## Section Quizzes

+### Foundational Concepts Quiz

+_Match the described design principal (provided in lecture) with the situation._

+- Coupling: requires more code reading
+- Cohesion: improves reusability
+- Orthogonality: enables maximum variability
+- Information hiding: raises the level of abstraction